-Celebrated in Quebec, the provincial statutory holiday National Patriots’ Day on May 23rd is a nationalistic celebration and opportunity to discover Canada’s French roots on your Canadian holiday.
+Celebrated in Quebec, the provincial statutory holiday National Patriots’ Day, on the Monday before May 25th, is a nationalistic celebration and opportunity to discover Canada’s French roots on your Canadian holiday.

 Observed on the same date as Victoria Day, National Patriots’ Day instead shuns the crown to salute the men who rebelled against British rule during 1837-1838.
 The day has been celebrated under the name National Patriots’ Day since 2003, replacing the original la Fete de Dollard which honoured the 17th century military hero Adam Dollard des Ormeaux.